komalgill0310/movie-watchlist/README.md

     - **common.css**: Defines common styling rules for the project.
     - **index.css**: Styles for the index(Search) page.
     - **watchlist.css**: Styles for the watchlist page.
-    - **watchListMoives.css**: Styles for individual movies in the watchlist.

 - **html**: Contains HTML files.
     - **watchlist.html**: Defines the structure of the watchlist page.